Being stuck at home with the kids is hard. So is sending them back into the world.

 “We just walked home in the pouring rain, and it was so fun to just roll with it instead of being upset about being unprepared or getting your clothes messed up,” she says.
 “We laughed, and we splashed in puddles.
 It set the tone for every other kind of weather we encountered over the next year and a half.
 Now they’re not afraid to go out in any kind of weather.”

 Their family walks are relegated to weekends now, and Norfolk misses her kids during the long workdays.
-Before she returned to her office, she printed a photograph she took on that morning at the beach, when the world had locked down and sealed her in a bubble with her kids.
+Before she returned to her office, she printed a photograph she took on that morning at the beach, when the world had shut down and sealed her in a bubble with her kids.

-The framed photo hangs in their home, so they can all remember what that day felt like — how wild and free the kids looked, and how Norfolk was there to witness it: Her children leaping and laughing in the sand, brandishing driftwood sticks like swords, their faces fierce and joyful as the sky grew dark behind them.
+The framed photo hangs in their home, so they can all remember what that day felt like — how wild and free the kids looked, and how Norfolk was there to witness it: her children leaping and laughing in the sand, brandishing driftwood sticks like swords, their faces fierce and joyful as the sky grew dark behind them.